avalon60/OraTAPI/README.md

 ---

 ## Auto Column Management
+### What are Auto-managed Columns?
+In this context, the term auto-managed columns, refers to columns whose data are not managed directly via the application.
+Rather, they are populated/updated by table triggers, default values or expressions which are effectively virtualised by the API.

+### Configuring the Column Management Method
-Under the `api_controls` section of `OraTAPI.ini`, there are two entries, pertaining to auto managed columns.
+Under the `api_controls` section of `OraTAPI.ini`, there are two entries pertaining to auto managed columns.
 These allow you to configure how you manage your auto-managed columns.
-These are typically columns which you wish to be managed either by triggers or via the table APIs, and as such there are no input parameters to populate them.
-For example, you may have columns which are used to track, who created or last updated a row.
+Because the management is made almost transparent to the developer, there are no input parameters to populate them via the API.
+For example, you may have columns which are used to track who created, or last updated a row.
 The entries that control the bahaviour are:

 - col_auto_maintain_method
 - auto_maintained_cols